jazzband/django-dbbackup/docs/storage.rst

 .. note::

-    Storing backups to local disk may also be useful for Dropbox if you already have the offical Dropbox client installed on your system.
+    Storing backups to local disk may also be useful for Dropbox if you already have the official Dropbox client installed on your system.

 File system storage
 -------------------